s6465456/google-apps-shell/README.txt

   * Creating resource calendars from a CSV file containing calendar resource information.
   * ...and any other interesting combination of Google Apps API commands.

-To run GAS or GASI, have your computer open it with Python.
-This can be done by, navigating to this directory from a terminal, andexecute a command to open gasi.py with Python.
+To run GASI on a Mac, double click on the gasi.app file.
+An executable for Windows is coming soon.
+In the meantime, to run GAS or GASI from any computer, you can have your computer open it with Python.
+This can be done by navigating to this directory from a terminal, andexecute a command to open gasi.py with Python.
 This command is typically "python gasi.py"

 For more information, see: